Zendesk Chat Handoff setup

 Overview

-After you’ve configured your Ada Glass with Zendesk Chat, the next step is to add the Zendesk Live Agent block to your handoff answer.
+After you’ve configured Ada Glass with Zendesk Chat, the next step is to add the Zendesk Live Agent block to your Handoff answer.
+This enables your AI Agent to seamlessly transfer end users to live agents in Zendesk.

-For a refresher on how to configure your Ada Glass with Zendesk Chat, see Configure Zendesk Chat.
+For a refresher on how to configure Ada Glass with Zendesk Chat, see Configure Zendesk Chat.

 Limitations